 - 3. This Bylaw does not apply to protected trees, that are altered, cut, damaged or removed, pursuant to the Hydro and Power Authority Act, R.S.B.C.
 1996, c.
 212 or the Pipeline Act, R.S.B.C.
 1996, c.
-364. - This Bylaw does not apply to trees on Saanich-owned property or highways that are cut or removed by Saanich or its authorized agents in accordance with approved Saanich operations. - 5.
-This Bylaw does not apply to trees on property owned by either the Government of Canada or the Province of British Columbia that are cut or removed by that entity or its authorized agents. - 6.
+364. - 4.
+This Bylaw does not apply to trees on: - a) Saanich-owned or held property, rights-of-way or highways that are altered, damaged, cut or removed by Saanich or its authorized agents in accordance with approved Saanich operations. - b) Capital Regional District-owned or held regional parks that are altered, damaged, cut or removed by Capital Regional District or its authorized agents in accordance with approved Capital Regional District operations. - 5.
+This Bylaw does not apply to trees on: - a) Property owned by either the Government of Canada or the Province of British Columbia that are cut or removed by that entity or its authorized agents. - b) ALR Land that are altered, damaged, cut or removed for the purpose of agricultural use. - 6.
 This Bylaw does not apply to trees described in s.
 50(1) a) b) and c) of the Community Charter.